2022 NBA draft: Early entrants

 Players who were not automatically eligible had to declare their eligibility for the draft by notifying the NBA offices in writing no later than at least 60 days before the event.
 For the 2022 draft, the date fell on April 24.
-Under the CBA a player may withdraw his name from consideration from the draft at any time before the final declaration deadline, which usually falls 10 days before the draft at 5:00 pm EDT (2100 UTC).
+Under the CBA a player may withdraw his name from consideration from the draft at any time before the final declaration deadline, which usually falls 10 days before the draft at 5:00 p.m.
+EDT (2100 UTC).
 Under current NCAA rules, players usually have until 10 days after the draft combine to withdraw from the draft and retain college eligibility.
-In 2022, however, they must have withdrawn on or before June 1, 22 days prior to this draft.
+They must have withdrawn on or before June 1, 22 days prior to this draft.

 A player who has hired an agent retains his remaining college eligibility regardless of whether he is drafted after an evaluation from the NBA Undergraduate Advisory Committee.
 Players who declare for the NBA draft and are not selected have the opportunity to return to their school for at least another year only after terminating all agreements with their agents, who must have been certified.